-Turkish Prime Minister Recep Tayyip Erdoğan ridiculed Israel’s ground invasion of Gaza, accusing the Israeli government of “barbarism that surpasses Hitler.”
+Turkish Prime Minister: Israel Has 'Surpassed What Hitler Did To Them'Turkish Prime Minister Recep Tayyip Erdoğan ridiculed Israel’s ground invasion of Gaza, accusing the Israeli government of “barbarism that surpasses Hitler.”

 Poll: 43 Percent Of Americans Say US Global Image Worse Since Obama PresidencyNearly half of Americans disapprove of President Barack Obama’s handling of the situation between Russia and Ukraine, and 43 percent of Americans say the international image of the U.S. has grown worse since the beginning of Obama’s presidency.

 Poll: Two-Thirds Of Israeli Jews Don't Trust Kerry On SecurityNearly three-quarters of Israeli Jews believe the Americans are applying more pressure on Israel than the Palestinians to accept a potential US framework agreement, and almost two-thirds of both Jewish and Arab Israelis say they don’t trust U.S. Secretary of State John Kerry with Israel’s security.